icgrp/ese532_handouts/_sources/hw2/homework_submission.md

     5. Use Amdahl's Law to determine the highest overall application speedup that one could achieve assuming you accelerate the one stage that you identified above.
 You don't have to restrict yourself to this platform.
 (1 line)
-    6. Now assuming a platform that has unlimited resources and you are free to exploit associativity for mathematical operations, draw a new DFG with the lowest critical path delay for the unrolled body of `LOOP3` with the same considerations as in (Part 3b).
+    6. Assuming a platform that has unlimited resources, and you are free to exploit associativity for mathematical operations, draw a new DFG with the lowest critical path delay for the unrolled body of `LOOP3` with the same considerations as in (Part 3b).